directdemocracy-vote/judge/httpdocs/test/simulation.md

   - `densityTiles`: list of all the hectares with a population of the world.
     Note that the hectare without inhabitant are not represented.
     For each tile, it needs to adapt the coordinates to fit the coordinates system of the canvas.
-    This also here that, if a json file is present, it defines which tile should benefit from boosted probabilities.
+    If a json file is present, it defines which tile should benefit from boosted probabilities.
   - `totalPopulation`: obtained by summing the density of all tiles.
   - `availableCitizenNumbers`: the numbers that are available to be affected to new citizens.
     Those numbers will determine in which hectare the citizen will placed.